vpereira/brucutu/README.md

 Brucutu - The bruteforce tool with the coolest test suite

 Old problem, new tool.
-Trying to start a Pet project, basically because even if I'm used with, hydra is so 90s for me.
+Having many times had issues with Hydra, I thought it would be a good idea to actually stand on the shoulders of giants, and use battle tested protocol decoders instead of custom decoders as Hydra does.
+Beside it, I would like to have a better test infrastructure and native support integrations with tools that I use daily.

 ![brucutu](brucutu.jpg)

 Usage: ./brucutu -h

-The flags are some how compatible with hydra, but I'm kind of give up on that.
+The flags used to be compatible with hydra, but I'm kind of give up on that.

 TODO: